ovh/docs/pages/platform/databases/grafana_tuto_01_reverse_proxy/guide.es-es.md

 For this tutorial, we will use an Ubuntu 22.10 image to install NGINX.

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.es/&ovhSubsidiary=es) and create a new compute instance in your vRack.
-If needed to expose your Reverse Proxy to public network, please select the IP Floating address option.
+If you need to expose your Reverse Proxy to a public network, please select the IP Floating address option.

 ### Install NGINX